ValdemarGr/mezel/README.md

 ### External dependencies
 External dependencies should work but have only been tested with [rules_jvm_external](https://github.com/bazelbuild/rules_jvm_external).
-When you import external dependencies you must ensure that you fetch their sources also, such that there are sources to navigate to on "goto definition" type actions.
+When you import external dependencies you must ensure that you fetch their sources, such that there are sources to navigate to on "goto definition" type actions.
 For rules_jvm_external you can flag this in your `maven_install` as seen [here](https://github.com/bazelbuild/rules_jvm_external#fetch-source-jars).

 ### Configuration